 The terms farsightedness and nearsightedness, or hyperopia and myopia, are confusing in and of themselves.

-Does farsighted mean you’re really skilled at seeing things far away?
+Does being farsighted mean you’re really good at seeing things far away?
 Does being nearsighted mean you’re an excellent reader?

 Today we’ll discuss what, exactly, these conditions are in addition to explaining the difference between farsightedness and nearsightedness.